Our Competitive Eclipse Teams (U9-U19)

 Our Summer Camp is another option for all players from the community to participate in an Eclipse program where the focus is on developing skills while having a ton of fun in the process.
-The summer camp is a four-day camp (Monday-Thursday) with 2.5 hours of soccer each day.
+The summer camp is a weeklong camp (Monday-Friday) with 2.5 hours of soccer each day.
 Players do not need to be on an Eclipse competitive team to participate in our summer camp.

 Eclipse Leadership Academy